CityScope/CS_Mobility_Service/README.md

 - open your browser and go to local host to view the simulation front-end.

 ## JS
-A very simple javascript fron-end prototype to demonstrate getting the simulated agent data from cityIO and displaying it with Mapbox
+A very simple javascript front-end prototype to demonstrate getting the simulated agent data from cityIO and displaying it with Mapbox

-# ABM
+## ABM
 A GAMA prototype simulation which can run and dispay the simulation locally but can also send point data to cityIO